Introduction to Illustrator and InDesign

 1. Single and Multi-Page Projects

 Illustrator has an advantage over InDesign when it comes to working on single-page projects.
 Even though InDesign too is good for single-page designs, what sets Illustrator apart is that it offers better control over modifying images and fonts.
-You can use Illustrator to design logos, visiting cards, posters, vector images, icons, flyers, cover images, infographics, etc.
+As a result, you can use Illustrator to design logos, visiting cards, posters, vector images, icons, flyers, cover images, infographics, etc.

 2. Ease of Designing

 Illustrator is more advanced and offers superior features for creating design elements.
-The artboard in Illustrator is optimized well for the users with plenty of workplace in offer.
+In addition, the artboard in Illustrator is optimized well for the users with plenty of workplace in offer.
 The drawback of Illustrator is in its inability to edit images as per your requirement.

 In InDesign to you will find some basic drawing tools like pencil, shape, and lines.
-If you want to enhance a page created in InDesign, you can easily import artworks from Illustrator.
+In addition, if you want to enhance a page created in InDesign, you can easily import artworks from Illustrator.
 This is very helpful for working on multi-page projects.

 3. Creating Logos and Design Manipulation